santanupattanayak/santanupattanayak.github.io/_posts/2025-10-22-SFT-under-the-scanner.md

 ## Introduction <a name="introduction"></a>

-Supervised Fine-Tuning (SFT) has long been the first stage of post-training for large language models.
-After pretraining on massive unlabeled corpora, models are refined using curated instruction–response pairs, teaching them to follow human-like instructions and remain grounded in factual, stylistic, or ethical norms.
-This process is simple, stable, and data-efficient — yet it has begun to reveal some fundamental limitations.
+Supervised Fine-Tuning (SFT) has long been the first post-training stage for large language models.
+After pretraining on massive unlabeled corpora, models are refined using curated instruction–response pairs to follow human-like directions and adhere to factual, stylistic, or ethical norms.
+This process is simple and stable but reveals key limitations.

-SFT optimizes a cross-entropy loss that compels the model to imitate the provided responses as closely as possible.
-While this quickly improves surface-level helpfulness and fluency, it often causes the model’s output distribution to collapse around the demonstrated behaviors — compromising the performance of already well-learned behaviors acquired during pretraining across diverse modalities.
-The result is a model that performs well on seen data but loses diversity, creativity, and sometimes even factual robustness when operating in open-ended or interactive environments.
+SFT minimizes a cross-entropy loss that forces imitation of target responses.
+While it improves immediate helpfulness and fluency, it often collapses the model’s output distribution around demonstrated behaviors—diminishing diversity, creativity, and even factual robustness in open-ended settings.

-In contrast, Reinforcement Learning (RL)–based post-training, particularly through methods such as Proximal Policy Optimization (PPO), treats the model as a policy that must balance learning from human feedback with preserving its prior knowledge.
-Rather than imitating demonstrations verbatim, PPO aligns the model using reward signals derived from human or AI preferences — enabling it to improve along directions that enhance user satisfaction while maintaining consistency with its pretrained distribution.
+Reinforcement Learning (RL)–based post-training, especially via Proximal Policy Optimization (PPO), treats the model as a policy that learns from feedback while preserving prior knowledge.
+Instead of copying demonstrations, PPO aligns the model through reward signals reflecting human or AI preferences, enhancing user satisfaction without distorting its pretrained distribution.

-This shift from **imitation-driven SFT** to **alignment-oriented RL** marks a significant evolution in the fine-tuning paradigm for large models.
-RL methods have demonstrated stronger capabilities in **preserving generalization**, **avoiding distribution collapse**, and **achieving more stable alignment**, even when supervision is limited or noisy.
+This shift from imitation-driven SFT to alignment-focused RL represents a key evolution in fine-tuning.
+RL better preserves generalization, prevents distribution collapse, and achieves more stable alignment—even when supervision is sparse.
+Still, SFT remains an essential precursor, instilling basic instruction-following behaviors that set the stage for effective RL-based alignment.

-Nevertheless, **SFT continues to play an essential role** as a preconditioning step before RL-based alignment.